 From her studio, Alyssa also offers workshops throughout the year.
 Attendees can learn the basics of calligraphy and take home their own calligraphy set to continue practicing.
 Meanwhile, PCB Home recently launched a brand new website featuring all of their designs and products.

-To see more of the best artists in New Jersey, visit I HeART New Jersey: The Complete Series.
+To see more of the best artists in New Jersey, like these textile artists, visit I HeART New Jersey: The Complete Series.

 Hero (Top) Feature Image: © Crystal Kodada /Crystal Kodada, LLC